How to Rebrand Overstock Products to Appeal to a New Market

 Real-World Insights from the Overstock Industry

-At Dynamic Distributors, we’ve seen firsthand how businesses can successfully reposition excess inventory.
+We’ve seen firsthand how businesses can successfully reposition excess inventory.
 For example, a batch of cosmetic items that didn’t resonate with its original high-end audience was repackaged into smaller “travel kits” and marketed toward young professionals.
 The entire stock sold out within weeks.

 Whether it’s through changing the product’s target market, creating value bundles, or highlighting underutilized product features, the key is to understand what motivates your new audience and craft your brand story around that.